Project Description

 1891 Census

-He was three years old and living in Church Street, Doveridge, Derbys. with his father Alfred, a general labourer, mother Hannah, sisters Betsy 7, Bertha five months and brother John 5.
+Age three living on Church Street, Doveridge, Derbys. with his father Alfred, a general labourer, mother Hannah, sisters Betsy 7, Bertha five months and brother John 5.

 1901 Census

-Frederick Smith was twelve years old and living in Church Street, Doveridge, Derbys. with his father Alfred, an agricultural labourer, mother Hannah, brothers John 15, Clifford 9, Lewis 6 and sister Bertha 10.
-He was a gardener’s boy.
+Age twelve a gardener’s boy living on Church Street, Doveridge, Derbys. with his father Alfred, an agricultural labourer, mother Hannah, brothers John 15 a blacksmith’s apprentice, Clifford 9, Lewis 6 and sister Bertha 10.

 1911 Census

-Frederick Smith, age twenty four, was living at 8 Lenton Avenue, The Park, Nottingham, with his wife Mary, age twenty eight, daughters Doris, three, and Lilian who was six months old.
+Age twenty four, living at 8 Lenton Avenue, The Park, Nottingham, with his wife Mary, age twenty eight, daughters Doris, three, and Lilian who was six months old.
 He was working as a butler.

 Military Service